TomasKulhanek/medical-physiology-in-modelica/overview_of_modeling_methods_used_in_medical_physiology.md

-# Overview of Modeling Methods used in Medical Physiology
+# Overview of Modeling Methods Used in Medical Physiology

+This chapter provides overview of existing methods used in Medical Physiology comunity.